docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

           emptyDir: {}
 ```

 By now, the mailserver starts, but does not really work for long (or at all), because we're lacking certificates.
-You will need to chose yourself, which approach you'd want to go.
+You will need to choose yourself, which approach you'd want to go with.
 The [TLS](../security/ssl.md) section provides you with an overview.

 !!! attention "Sensitive Data"